Painter, Illustrator, Lithographer

 Active in Honolulu, Hawaii

-Charlot speaks of a fresco painting for Our Lady of Sorrows church in Farmington, Mich.; how he decides upon a fresco design and subject;the technical aspects of the work; his feelings about Asian art; church architecture and its relation to art; teaching art history; the influences in his past which directed him into painting.
+Charlot speaks of a fresco painting for Our Lady of Sorrows church in Farmington, Michigan; how he decides upon a fresco design and subject; the technical aspects of the work; his feelings about Asian art; church architecture and its relation to art; teaching art history; the influences in his past which directed him into painting.
 Also present during the interview are Paul Hendrickson and Brother James Roberts.

-Biographical/Historical Note: Painter, illustrator, lithographer, teacher; Honolulu, Hawaii.
+Biographical/Historical Note: Jean Charlot (1898-1979) was a painter, illustrator, lithographer, and teacher in Honolulu, Hawaii.
 Full name Louis Henri Jean Charlot.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.